maachou/StockHistoImporter/README.md

 ## Configurations:
 ### ebeans.properties:
-* Database parameters : In my case I used a MySQL database but you are free to choose between an H2, Oracle or PostgreSQL database.
+* **Database parameters:** In my case I used a MySQL database but you are free to choose between an H2, Oracle or PostgreSQL database.
 Depending on your choice you have to setup your default datasource:

 ```properties